TkTech/chancy/docs/index.rst

      pip install chancy[cli]

-2. Setup a worker (worker.py) with all the bells and whistles:
+2. Setup a worker (worker.py), run the migrations, make a queue, and push a job:

 .. tab:: Code